November 15, 1949 – February 8, 1995

 Michael Shall was a Co-Founder of OrigamiUSA (formerly The Friends of The Origami Center of America).
 It is through his efforts as a volunteer that we have grown from a handful of origami enthusiasts to a major force in the origami worldwide community.

-Reminisces by Martha Landy
+By Martha Landy

 Michael Shall worked closely with Lillian Oppenheimer and Alice Gray to bring Origami USA to life.
 He was born in Pennsylvania into a family of folders.
 He came to New York in 1977 and origami has never been the same.
 His energy and enthusiasm pioneered creative approaches to expand the public's awareness of and access to origami.
 He spent many years as a full-time professional paper folder.
 Founding The Friends of The Origami Center of America, his mission was to make the world "safe for paper folders."
 He was the quintessential volunteer.
 His teaching and communication skills brought origami to thousands of people.
 We miss him and thank him.

-Michael By Don Shall
+By Don Shall

 Reprinted From The Origamian Volume 16, Issue 1 (1985)